sayolove/ngu-guide/src/content/docs/en/chapters/chapter-3.md

 - For Magic NGUs, focus NGU Yggdrasil

 ## EXP Spending
-Most of your EXP should be spent on Energy in a Base Power:Cap:Bars ratio of 5:160k:4
+Most of your EXP should be spent on Energy in a Base Power:Cap:Bars ratio of **5:160k:4**
 - Almost all your EXP should go into Energy, only invest in Magic for Ygg auto-activations
     - This changes in CBlock1 post-T5: start dumping in Magic to bring E:M ratio to 5:1
-    - Post-CBlock1, you should be keeping a 5:1 E:M ratio until T6 in next chat
+    - Post-CBlock1, you should be keeping a 5:1 E:M ratio until T6 in next chapter
 - Buy one-time EXP purchases when cheap (10% of Lifetime EXP under Misc Stats)

 ## Yggdrasil